roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  As her cum subsided, he put his mouth back on hers and continued kissing her in front of me.
 His amazing dick didn't stop, it was still sliding in and out of her pussy, his bone was so wet and hard it looked like a concrete pole being pile-driven into the ground.
 He now was gripping her tiny shoulders, pinning her down, pulling her body against his so that his cock was as deep as possible, and she couldn't move away but was forced to lie there, split open, taking that awesome rock into her squishy wet pussy.
 I swear it seemed he had the whole thing inside her, all ten fabulous inches, and the way my wife was shrieking and crying -- tears dripping out of her slanted eyes -- I thought there was a possibility that he, indeed, had shoved every last bit of his prick into her cunt.

  Kitty's petite little body was being shattered by her mind-blowing orgasms, the fire exploding out of her cunt was making every limb of hers shake and spasm, her breathing was short and painful, her face in lusty agony while her voice crackled like rocks being split apart.
 "OHHH FUCKKK -- ohhhhh fuckkk, fuckkk, SHIT -- uhhhhh, oooh fuck, yesss -- UHHHHH!!!"
 Her unintelligible screams reached the crescendo, a pitch of energy washing over her again, and Kitty had yet another orgasm with Dillon's huge bone inside her stretched-open slit.
-Report_Story #6